cs480x-21c/final/README.md

 Final Project - World Happiness Report
 ===

+By Alexander Bell, Brian Earl, Haley Hauptfeld, and Pooja Patel

 Overview
 ---
 Our project is focused on the different measurements of happiness from countries across the world.